aryarksub/finmngr/README.md

-# FinMngr
+# FinMngr: A Java-based program for managing expenses

-FinMngr is a program that allows users to maintain and manage financial expenditures.
-To use the software, create an account by providing a username and password.
-After doing so, enter expenses by using one of the following commands:
+FinMngr is a program that allows users to manage and view financial expenditures.
+The program provides a simple interface for keeping accounts of transactions while supporting basic actions such as reporting expenses, viewing expenditure summaries, and customizing expense categories.

+## Installation/Setup

+Install FinMngr.exe
+Create account

+## Usage

+There are six actions that can be executed:
+List